 Described as “guiding the battles of the women’s rights movement” by the New York Times, Marcia Greenberger is the founder and Co-President Emerita of the National Women’s Law Center.
-The creation of the Center almost 45 years ago established her as the first full-time women’s rights legal advocate in Washington, D.C.
+The creation of the Center over 45 years ago established her as the first full-time women’s rights legal advocate in Washington, D.C.

 A recognized expert on women and the law, particularly in the areas of education and employment, health and reproductive rights, and family economic security, Ms. Greenberger has been a leader in securing the passage of major legislation, counsel in landmark litigation establishing new legal protections for women, and the author of numerous published articles.
 Examples include the Lilly Ledbetter Fair Pay Act, the Pregnancy Discrimination Act, the Civil Rights Act of 1991 providing critical protections against sexual harassment on the job, and Supreme Court victories strengthening protections for students and teachers against sex discrimination in schools and in the workplace.